 If the mechanisms of hibernation could be applied to humans, perhaps astronauts and other explorers could make long duration expeditions without having to carry large quantities of food.
 Since, during hiberna-tion, physical damage is less traumatic to an animal’s body, there is also medical interest in hibernation as a way of improving the toler-ance of human bodies to major surgical operations.

-For further reading on hedgehogs we highly recommend these excellent books: ‘The New Hedgehog Book’ by Dr Pat Morris*, ‘The Natural Hedgehog’ by Lenni Sykes & Jane Durrant, ‘Hedgehog Rehabilitation’ by Kay Bullen* and ‘A Prickly Affair’ by Hugh Warwick*.
+For further reading on hedgehogs we highly recommend these excellent books: ‘Hedgehogs’ by Dr Pat Morris*, ‘Hedgehog Rehabilitation’ by Kay Bullen* and ‘A Prickly Affair’ by Hugh Warwick*.

-* are available from The British Hedgehog Preservation Society.
+* are available from The British Hedgehog Preservation Society, and can be ordered by phone or found in our online shop at